2022 Maryland House of Delegates election: District 40

 The new 40th district encompasses communities in west Baltimore, including Morrell Park, Sandtown-Winchester, and Greenspring.
-First-term Democratic incumbent Melissa Wells and four-term incumbent Frank M. Conaway Jr., who were elected in 2018 with 29.3 and 25.9 percent of the vote respectively, and incumbent Marlon Amprey, who was appointed to the seat on January 13, 2021, after Nick Mosby was elected to the Baltimore City Council, are running for re-election in 2022.
+First-term Democratic incumbent Melissa Wells and four-term incumbent Frank M. Conaway Jr., who were elected in 2018 with 29.3 and 25.9 percent of the vote respectively, and incumbent Marlon Amprey, who was appointed to the seat on January 13, 2021, after Nick Mosby was elected to the Baltimore City Council, were running for re-election in 2022.

 District 41

 The new 41st district encompasses communities in west Baltimore, including Wyndhurst, Yale Heights, and Edmondson.
-First-term Democratic incumbents Dalya Attar and Tony Bridges and ten-term incumbent Samuel I. Rosenberg, who were elected in 2018 with 31.3, 30.9, and 31.0 percent of the vote respectively, are running for re-election.
+First-term Democratic incumbents Dalya Attar and Tony Bridges and ten-term incumbent Samuel I. Rosenberg, who were elected in 2018 with 31.3, 30.9, and 31.0 percent of the vote respectively, were running for re-election.

 District 42A

 The new District 42A encompasses north Baltimore County, including Glencoe, Hereford, and Phoenix.
-District 42B incumbent Nino Mangione, who was elected in 2018 with 28.6 percent of the vote, was drawn into the new District 42A, where he is running for a second term.
+District 42B incumbent Nino Mangione, who was elected in 2018 with 28.6 percent of the vote, was drawn into the new District 42A, where he was running for a second term.

 District 42B

 The new District 42B includes communities in central Baltimore County, including Timonium, Hampton, and Phoenix.
-First-term Democratic incumbent Michele Guyton, who was elected in 2018 with 26.5 percent of the vote, is running for a second term.
+First-term Democratic incumbent Michele Guyton, who was elected in 2018 with 26.5 percent of the vote, was running for a second term.